pizlonator/fil-c-website/source/pizlix.md

 ## Supported Systems

-Pizlix has been tested inside VMware and Hyper-V on X86_64.
+Pizlix has been tested inside VMware, Hyper-V, and QEMU on X86_64.
+QEMU works best.

-I have confirmed that it's possible to build Pizlix on Ubuntu 24.
+I have confirmed that it's possible to build Pizlix on Ubuntu 22 and Ubuntu 24.
+The best way to build it is using an Ubuntu 22 container.

 ## Installing Pizlix